spirosrap/Deep-Reinforcement-Learning/REINFORCE/README.md

 $\nabla_{\theta} \sum_{t=0}^{H} \log \mathbb{P}\left(s_{t+1}^{(i)} | s_{t}^{(i)}, a_{t}^{(i)}\right)=0$ because $\sum_{t=0}^{H} \log \mathbb{P}\left(s_{t+1}^{(i)} | s_{t}^{(i)}, a_{t}^{(i)}\right)$ has no dependence on $\theta$

+### About the Pytorch implementation included in the current folder (`reinforce.py`)

+Changing the full connected layer's (`fc_units`) units to 16,32,64 or more doesn't improve how quick the model converges - if it ever converges.
+Also, adding an additional layer doesn't improve the effectiveness of the algorithm.

 ### Sources

 * https://spinningup.openai.com/en/latest/algorithms/vpg.html